kephale/napari-workshop-halfway-to-i2k/napari-workshops/install.md

 Open the file and follow the instructions in the installer.
 Once installation is complete, you can open napari by simply double-clicking the application.
 **Note:** napari may take a few minutes to open.

+Before continuing, follow the instructions to [install the workshop browser plugin](#install-the-workshop-browser-plugin).

 ## napari Python Package Installation
 Although napari has a bundled app, the most stable installation is to install napari as a python package.
 This installation method requires some work with terminal or command prompt.
 Follow the steps below, copying and pasting the commands into terminal/command prompt when noted.